Lesson Critique

 o Planned reinforcement and meaningful homework

-B. Lesson Content:
+B. Lesson Content

 Does the instructional lesson clearly shows that every mathematical idea reflects the these three components?*